krishdd/AWS-DevOps/Ansible/readme.md

 ```sh
 rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 ```
-- No other software is required as Ansible utilizes SSH to interact with remote servers.
+- No other software is required as Ansible utilizes SSH to interact with remote servers, however, if you want to execute without providing password, ssh keys must be confgiured.
 #### Installing Ansible
 ```sh
 yum update